biancabrown23/ios-sets-lab/README.md

 let list1: Set = [1, 3, 4, 6, 2, 7, 9]
 let list2: Set = [3, 7, 13, 10, 4]
 ```

+let combinedList = list1.intersection(list2)
+print(combinedList)
+// this is for the intersection part of the question
+let differentList = list1.symmetricDifference(list2)
+print(differentList)
+// this is for finding the symmetrical difference for both of the lists.
+let setUnion = list1.union(list2)
+print(setUnion)
+// this is for combining the lists together & removing the duplicates.
+let setDifference = list1.symmetricDifference(list2)
+print(setDifference)
+// this is to find the numbers that are not in each list and it doesnt include the duplicates as well.

 ## Question 6